 Master of Education (MEd)

-The Department of Education Studies offers a master of education (MEd)/multiple subject credential to authorize teaching grades K–6, and a master of education (MEd)/single subject credential for teaching grades 7–12 is offered in the subject areas of biology, chemistry, geoscience, English, mathematics, and physics.
+The Department of Education Studies offers a master of education (MEd)/multiple subject credential to authorize teaching grades K–6, and a master of education (MEd)/single subject credential to authorize teaching grades 7–12 in the subject areas of biology, chemistry, geoscience, English, mathematics, and physics.

 Master of Engineering (MEng)